Majors to Start the First Semester in College

 ART MAJORS: The Art Department recommends that students enroll in any entry-level studio or art history course.
 All would be appropriate.
 Students should register for the studio course first, since those fill the most quickly.

 Biochemistry/Molecular Biology—Most students should take Chemistry 110 and Math 131 their first semester.
 However, students come to college with different backgrounds.
 To help students navigate the major, and plan for going overseas, we have put together several different scenarios.
 You can view these optional four-year plans at Biochemistry/Molecular Biology Program.
-If you have questions, contact Professor Greg Hermann, Chair, (email@example.com 503-768-7530).
+If you have questions, contact Professor Julio de Paula, Chair, (firstname.lastname@example.org; 503-768-7705).

 Environmental Studies—First semester: Biology 141.
 (Note AP and IB exemptions under Biology.)
 You must register for Bio 141 this summer.
 If BIO 141 should close, it is possible to take the course in your sophomore year instead, but it is preferable to take it as early as possible.
-In order to take BIO 141, students must have met the CS 102 (formerly MATH 055) requirement.
-See the CS 102 (MATH 055) or equivalent prerequisite for information on how to satisfy this requirement.
-If you have not met this requirement, you will need to take CS 102 first semester.
+In order to take BIO 141, students must have met the QR 101 (formerly CS 102 and MATH 055) requirement.
+The QR 101 requirement can be met by receiving a score of 53 or higher on the Mathematical Proficiency Exam, a calculus AP score of 4 or 5 or an IB score of 7, or college course work equivalent to QR 101 or appropriate mathematical prerequisite.
+If you have not met this requirement, you will need to take QR 101 your first semester.
 Your first course in the ENVS Program will be ENVS 160, taken spring semester of your freshman year; BIO 141 is ordinarily required as a prerequisite for ENVS 160.
-If you have difficulty registering for BIO 141 fall semester, please contact Jim Proctor for permission to take ENVS 160 spring semester.
+If you have difficulty registering for BIO 141 fall semester, please contact Jim Proctor (firstname.lastname@example.org; 503-768-7707) for permission to take ENVS 160 spring semester.
 The ENVS major requires either a student-designed concentration or second major.
 Please consult the appropriate Catalog information if you plan on a second major, as this requires careful planning.
-If you have questions, contact Professor Liz Safran, ENVS Director (email@example.com; 503-768-7690); for other information, go to http://www.lclark.edu/college/programs/environmental_studies/.
+If you have questions, contact Professor Jim Proctor, ENVS Director (email@example.com; 503-768-7707); for other information, go to http://www.lclark.edu/college/programs/environmental_studies/.

 Physics—First semester: Physics 151 and the lab, Physics 171 (Prerequisite is Math 131, which may be taken concurrently.).
 If you received an AP Physics score of 5, consult with Professor Michael Broide, Chair, (email@example.com; 503-768-7581); for other information go to http://www.lclark.edu/college/departments/physics/.